 Snack regulation before sleep

 While a full stomach can keep you awake at night, so can trying to sleep on an empty tummy.
 What’s the fix?
 Rid yourself of hunger without disrupting your sleep.
-If eating in bed brings you no shame (and this blogger hopes it doesn’t) and you need to snack on something before bed, in the comfort of your own covers, then I have some great suggestions to ponder.
+If eating in bed brings you no shame and you need to snack on something before bed, in the comfort of your own covers, then we have some tasty suggestions to ponder.

 Follow the trail of crumbs to sleep